Mqtth3w/gp-types-comparison-unipr/README.md

-# gp-types-comparsion-unipr
+# gp-types-comparison-unipr

-Comparsion between classical and enanched genetic programming in signals classification (ECG).
+Comparison between classical and enanched genetic programming in signals classification (ECG).
 Project for Machine Learning, developed in 2025.